MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     ```

 1. In the **main** function, under the comment **Get configuration settings**, note that the code loads the project connection string and model deployment name values you defined in the configuration file.
-1. Find the comment **Initialize the project client**, and add the following code to connect to your Azure AI Foundry project:
+1. Find the comment **Initialize the project client**, and add the following code to connect to your Foundry project:

     > **Tip**: Be careful to maintain the correct indentation level for your code.